 Also some plants have lovely flowers but terrible growing habits.
 Personally i hate plants that loll around a flower bed, i like them upright and neat with very little maintenance.
 You really only get to see that type of thing when a plant is established in a garden.
 I also dislike plants that have a lot of foliage and very few flowers, unless the foliage is attractive or the flowers are jaw-droppingly awesome.
 I find it also varies from plant to plant.
 Two plants of the same species can have different leave/flower proportions.
 For this reason I avoid buying plants that I’m unfamiliar with out of flower.

 Once you’ve identified your list of favourite plants, pick 3 key plants for each season and base your planting scheme around them.
-Here is a list of some of my favorite easy-to-grow plants and when they flower in my garden in South Dublin, Ireland;
+I came across this great blog post listing the best 25 plants for beginners to grow and here is a list of some of my favorite easy-to-grow plants and when they flower in my garden in South Dublin, Ireland;

 - February – Hellebore (evergreen), Snowdrops (bulb), Cornus (shrub)